puavo-org/puavo-os/parts/conf/README.md

 # Puavo Conf

 Puavo Conf is a database of parameters that control how a Puavo host/device behaves.
-There is a library "libpuavoconf" that can be used by programs, and a simple program "puavo-conf" that can be used to get/set values on database.
+There is a library `libpuavoconf` that can be used by programs, and a simple program `puavo-conf` that can be used to get/set values on database.
 Database consists of key/value-pairs.
 Both keys and values are character strings (can not contain NUL-byte).